Skip to content

 Course Re-take Guidelines

 It is the policy of Ankeny Community School District (ACSD) that courses are taken for credit one time.
 The only way students can retake a course for credit is if the student failed the course in the first attempt.
 Then the initial grade AND the second grade will be included on the transcript and in the student’s GPA.
 If a student wishes to retake a class, s/he may do so as an audit.
 The audit course must be IN ADDITION to minimum registration requirements.
-There are some courses at AHS and ACHS that can be repeated for credit, they include: instrumental music, video & audio broadcasting, vocal music, publications, yearbook and debate.
+There are some courses at AHS and ACHS that can be repeated for credit, they include: Instrumental Music, Video & Audio Broadcasting, Vocal Music, Advanced Journalism, Yearbook and Argumentation and Debate and Orbis Project-Based Learning.
 The nature of these courses is such that the student will be completing new material each year.

 Diploma Distinctions